brhaspati/aws-devsecops-workshop-nextunicorn/v1/README.md

 ```
 ## Create a S3 bucket

-You are now in "fronend" directory
+You are now in "frontend" directory

 Step 1 : Create a S3 bucket in the eu-west-1
 ```shell